 Bomarzo: the maze of monsters

 Did you know that in Bomarzo there is a mysterious forest inhabited by monumental monsters?
-In the Lazio village of Bomarzo, various strange and enigmatic sculptures of monsters, divinities and animals populate a labyrinthine wood, arousing the curiosity of visitors.
+In the Lazio village of Bomarzo, various strange and enigmatic sculptures of monsters, divinities and animals populate a labyrinthine forest, arousing the curiosity of visitors.

 The Monsters Park of Bomarzo is a wooded area accessible by paying an entrance ticket and this allows to maintain an adequate level of maintenance which is essential to safeguard the sculptures from the deterioration of time.